meirm/MCP-Geo/README.md

 ### geocode_location

-- Takes a user-provided address or place name and returns the best match’s latitude, longitude, and formatted address.
+- Takes a user-provided address or place name and returns the best match's latitude, longitude, and formatted address.

 - Handles errors gracefully and returns None if the location is not found or if an error occurs.